beaurancourt/blog/markdown/rewriting-isfjall.md

 #### What Sword?
-The text says that the sword is Gyrid's blessed blade, a rare two-handed blade forged in Vopnferd (what/where is Vopnferd? a city famous for craftmanship about 400 miles [south-east by river](/images/nordlond-map.png)) of pattern-welded steel.
+The text says that the sword is Gyrid's blessed blade, a rare two-handed blade forged in Vopnferd (what/where is Vopnferd? a city famous for craftsmanship about 400 miles [south-east by river](/images/nordlond-map.png)) of pattern-welded steel.

 #### How was Gyrid slain?
 How did the artifact/sword make their way back to Geirolf?
 This is the one that got me the hardest.
 I didn't think to prep this before we actually played and so my players were *incredibly* suspicious of Geirolf after the nonsense I improvised.
-They wanted to magically verify his story my improv was so garbage.
+They wanted to magically verify his story my improvisation was so garbage.
 I still don't think they trust him, poor guy.

 The original text offers only an *extremely* vague hint on HoJ:41: